"As long as we look outside of Self

 not cause Alcoholism.
 Robert was not an Alcoholic because he was shame-based

-'hail-fellow-well-met', in your face kind of ego-strength that was very
+blustery, 'hail-fellow-well-met', in your face kind of ego-strength that

-fragile.
-As soon as he got sober his ego defenses would fracture and the
+was very fragile.
+As soon as he got sober his ego defenses would fracture

 That doesn't mean that people who can stay sober don't have shame.

-is good news in early sobriety because it helps one to stay sober.
-It can
+That is good news in early sobriety because it helps one to stay sober.

-be bad news later on because it can cause us to resist growth and to not
+It can be bad news later on because it can cause us to resist growth and

-have the humility to be teachable.
-The reason that I am alive today
+to not have the humility to be teachable.
+The reason that I am alive

-of recovery while working as a therapist in a treatment center.
-I had sworn
+year of recovery while working as a therapist in a treatment center.
+I

-that I would kill myself before I drank again and the feelings which were
+had sworn that I would kill myself before I drank again and the feelings

-surfacing had me close to it when I went to Sierra Tucson.
-That was where
+which were surfacing had me close to it when I went to Sierra Tucson.
+That

 What killed my friend were the grave emotional and mental disorders

-society.
+shame-based society.
 What killed Robert was his Codependence.
-His relationship with
+His relationship

-himself was full of self-hatred and shame and he couldn't stay sober long
+with himself was full of self-hatred and shame and he couldn't stay sober

-enough to get to the point where he could deal with his childhood issues.
+long enough to get to the point where he could deal with his childhood

 Robert was born with a genetic predisposition to have a fatal disease,